mattbishop/sql-event-store/README.md

 - Insertion-ordered.
 Events must be consistently replayable in the order they were inserted.
 - No event race conditions.
 The event store prevents a client from writing an event to an entity if another event has been inserted after the client has replayed an event stream.
 - Event and Entity names cannot be mispelled or misapplied.
 A client cannot insert an event from the wrong entity.
 Event and entity names must be defined before use.

+### SQL Table Structure

+### Client Use

+Insert Entity Events

+Insert Events

+First Event for an Entity

+Subsequent Events

+Replaying Events

+For an Entity

+For multiple Entities